The Vector Grounding Problem: Grounding Generative Pre-trained Models

-This picture is overly simplistic, however.
-Many human representations acquire meaning without such direct grounding instances.
-Instead, they are obtained by means of testimony and social learning through representations produced by others, who may have learned them in the same manner, rather than through direct contact with their worldly referents.
-For example, most people have never been in direct causal contact with enriched uranium, but that does not entail that their thoughts and statements about uranium lack referential grounding---they are indeed about uranium.
-A similar principle applies to LLMs: their representations are at least partially grounded through testimony and `social' learning, as their training data contains innumerable instances of human communication.
-In this sense, LLMs represent an additional link in the chain of testimony transmission that provides representations with causal-informational relations to worldly entities, and thus partly underpins intrinsic meaning.
+These include representations of entities one has not had any direct causal contact with.
+Most people have never been in direct causal contact with enriched uranium, but that does not entail that their thoughts and statements about uranium lack referential grounding---they are indeed about uranium.
+Representations of culturally constructed notions, such as `democracy' or `university', are also acquired this way---they rely on complex sets of social practices and conventions that are transmitted not by direct causal contact with documents or buildings, but rather by social learning.

+In a way akin to many human representations, the internal representations in LLMs are indirectly connected to the world through testimony and `social' learning.
+Since their training data contains innumerable instances of human communication, LLMs should be seen as an additional link in the chain of social information transmission that endows representations with causal-informational relations to worldly entities, and thus partly underpins intrinsic meaning.

-In this sense, the causal-informational relationships that underpin meaning in LLMs are dependent on humans.
-However, this dependence is distinct from the one that drives the Vector Grounding Problem.
-The Problem is not \emph{how} the representations of connectionist models come to acquire intrinsic meaning, but \emph{whether} these representations have intrinsic meaning at all, instead of being merely ascribed extrinsic meaning by external interpreters.
-To take once again the example of enriched uranium, LLMs find themselves in a position similar to most humans: their representations and outputs about enriched uranium intrinsically refer to enriched uranium---irrespective of any interpreter's gloss---even though the process enabling such reference depends on a chain of transmission that involves other systems with intrinsic meaning.
+In a sense, thereby, the causal-informational relationships between LLMs and the world are dependent on humans.
+This dependence is however distinct from the one that drives the Vector Grounding Problem.
+The Problem is not \emph{how} the representations of connectionist models come to acquire intrinsic meaning, but \emph{whether} these representations have intrinsic meaning at all---instead of being merely ascribed meaning by external interpreters.
+LLMs find themselves in a position similar to most humans: their representations and outputs about, say, enriched uranium intrinsically refer to enriched uranium---irrespective of any interpreter's gloss---even though the process enabling such reference depends on a chain of transmission that involves other systems with intrinsic meaning.
+In our terminology, such internal states are non-basic representations with intrinsic meaning.